 She rolled her eyes.
 She hated that he was right.

-“You’re a fighter and you don’t give up easily.
+“You’re a fighter and you don’t give up easy.
 So what happened?
 Was it the gig?
 How’d your gig go today?

 She closed her eyes and sighed.
 “Total debacle.
-The singing telegram you sent me to deliver was a prank.
+You sent me to deliver a prank.
 A mean one.”

 “Because it wasn’t a divorce celebration after all.
-My song was some guy’s way of breaking up with his fiancé.
+My song was some guy’s way of breaking up with his fiancée.
 Her name’s Kate.
 It was their engagement party, no less.”